Parking Fines and Appeals

 We aim to respond to all correspondence within 10 working days.

-If you contact us during the 14 days discounted period and your representation is rejected, we will give you a further 14 days to pay at the discount rate.
+If you contact us during the 14 days discounted period and your representation is rejected, we will give you a further 14 days to pay at the discounted rate.

 If you do not pay or challenge your ticket within 28 days